In Defence of Visual Analytics Systems: Replies to Critics: Methodology

 \textbf{Participant.} We adopted a similar method to recruit participants as in the previous study.
 We recruited 17 participants (5 females), including 6 senior Ph.D. students, 3 postdoc researchers, 4 research scientists, and 4 professors.
 They had published a sufficient number of papers in IEEE VIS/TVCG (Mean: 6.6, SD: 3.8).
 We additionally collected their career ages~\cite{tovanich2021gender}, which were the number of years since the author published their first paper in our scope (Mean: 5.3, SD: 1.9).

-\textbf{Interview.} We conducted semi-structured interviews with individual researchers, except for two group interview sessions with three interviewees.
-Each interview session lasted for 1 to 2 hours.
-We asked participants pre-defined questions but also encouraged them to share any opinions.
-Our interview questions were designed surrounding two research questions ($\mathcal{Q}$1-2) and were classified into two types: one-off (OO) and repeated for each type of criticisms (RE).
+\textbf{Interview.} We conducted structured interviews with individual researchers, each lasting for 1 to 2 hours. \begin{rev} We asked participants pre-defined questions in a list, since it allowed us to gather focused feedback on how to address criticisms and improve scientific rigor.
+We also encouraged them to share any opinions to avoid missing thoughts and explicitly asked them whether they had additional comments that were not covered in our list. \end{rev} Our interview questions were designed surrounding two research questions ($\mathcal{Q}$1-2) and were classified into two types: one-off (O) and repeated for each criticism (R).

 $\mathcal{Q}1$ - Is our list mutually exclusive and collectively exhaustive? \begin{compactitem} \item Did you encounter this criticism when serving as VA system contributors or reviewers, respectively?
-(RE) \item Do you think this criticism is related to or can be merged with others?
-(RE) \item Did you encounter any other criticisms that are not listed?
-(OO) \end{compactitem}
+(R) \item Do you think this criticism can be merged with others?
+(R) \item Did you encounter any other criticisms that are not listed?
+(O) \end{compactitem}

 $\mathcal{Q}2$ - How can VA researchers respond to those criticisms? \begin{compactitem} \item How important is it?
 What are the recurring pain points?
 How to avoid or address it?
-(RE) \item What do you think are the most important criticisms for the field?
-How to improve?
-(OO) \end{compactitem}

-\textbf{Analysis and Results.} We first analyzed the results for our first research question.
-We found that every type of criticism was encountered by at least 2 contributors (Mean: 8.2, SD: 3.8) and at least 2 reviewers (Mean: 10.7, SD: 3.9).
-No participant reported new types of criticisms not covered in our list.
-Therefore, we conclude that our list is reasonably collectively exhaustive \textit{based on our sample}.

-However, we note many relationships among different types of criticisms.
-For example, many participants linked usability with over-complex designs.
-Thus, our list may not be mutually exclusive.
-Future work should study the topology among the complex network of criticisms, \eg~by Streeb~\ea~\cite{streeb2019visualize}'s approach.

-We analyze the remaining interview data and discuss them for each type of criticisms in~\autoref{sec:pitfall}.
-We use representative quotes from interviewees in the second interview study (\textbf{denoted P1-17}) throughout the section to support our claims.
+(R) \item \begin{rev}On a 7-Likert scale, is the criticism not at all (1) or extremely specific (7) to VA systems (R)?\end{rev} \end{compactitem}